Venerated words.

 literal error

-Words are dumb, assumptions confounding logic and feelings; on the other side of their mirror it may appear that I am mad.
+Words are dumb, assumptions, confounding logic and feelings, on the other side of this mirror I may appear then to be mad.

 1. Ineffability.